old-jekyll-templates/Strata-Jekyll-Theme/testpage.md

 Still it remains not comprehensible why PLNs are favored by most researchers.
 Therefore, we should take a look at possible electronic solutions available.
 To get a basic overview I recommend this [list on Wikipedia](https://en.wikipedia.org/wiki/List_of_ELN_software_packages) or [this blog post](http://splice-bio.com/the-7-best-electronic-lab-notebooks-eln-for-your-research/).
 While most PLN that can be found in the list are somewhat older, Scinote and Hivebench represent some new developments in the market.
 After inspection of the most interesting candidates I came to the conclusion that there are many competing companies out there who try to sell you their ELN by all necessary means.

 However, what a new generation of researchers really wants is something different.
-The movements in science that propagate [<span class="icon fa-twitter"></span>#openscience](https://twitter.com/hashtag/openscience) and [<span class="icon fa-twitter"></span>#opensource](https://twitter.com/hashtag/openscience) are emerging and fast growing.
+The movements in science that propagate [#openscience](https://twitter.com/hashtag/openscience) and [#opensource](https://twitter.com/hashtag/openscience) are emerging and fast growing.
 Those researchers need a lab notebook, which is in line with the times (electronic) and also free and open-source.
 Fortunately, I found one other ELN which seems to fulfill all these needs.
 Thus, I would like to introduce to you [elabFTW](http://www.elabftw.net/).

 ## elabFTW